-This vegetarian healthy soup is cheap, easy and fast weeknight dinner or all weekend lunch + dinner (make once, eat five times – I am good at that).
+This healthy soup is cheap, easy and fast weeknight dinner or all weekend lunch + dinner (make once, eat five times – I am good at that).

 Are Lentils Good for You?

 With about 30% of their calories from protein, green lentils have the third-highest level of protein of any legume or nut, after soybeans and hemp.
 Lentils are also full of fiber, folate, vitamin B1 and a good source of iron.
 They help lower cholesterol levels and reduce the risk of heart disease.
 Their soluble fiber traps carbohydrates and stabilizes blood sugar levels – an example how complex carbs are healthy vs. simple carbs.

 Lentils are also low in calories and dare me to say help with weight loss.
 1 cup contains 230 calories but leaves you full and satisfied for long.

 - Green lentils – Both brown and green lentils retain their shape well, so consistency of the soup won’t change.
 You can use red lentils but because they are split, they tend to almost disintegrate in the soup.